 Residents will have the option of maintaining the garden around their villa themselves or having the village gardeners carry out this for them.

 Security includes onsite management during business hours, and close circuit television systems covering key areas in the village.
 Security is further supplemented by regular security patrols at night, and on call staff.

 Our villas have an emergency call system available supported by modern monitoring and alarm systems.
 Each home has several call buttons that when pressed in an emergency, activate a support call to ensure that the appropriate level of assistance can be rendered.

-In addition, various levels of assistance will be available in the Serviced Apartments that residents may choose regarding meals, room servicing, and personal assistance depending on the level of care selected.
+In addition, various levels of assistance will be available in the Serviced Apartments that residents may choose including meals, room servicing, and personal assistance depending on the level of care selected.

 We maintain everything outside of your villa and all grounds and the village facilities.

 You are responsible for your private utility charges such as Sky to your villa, electricity, telephone, insurance premiums for your personal contents insurance.
 You will also be responsible for the maintenance and repair of the interior of your villa.